 This is another area with prerequisite reading!
 I have a whole series about video-game learning that I’d also love for you to check out if you haven’t already.

-- Lanterns: A cool table game Sarah bought for the family.
+- Lanterns: A cool table game Ashar bought for the family.

 - Dragon Age: Inquisition

-- MLB 15: The Show: Sarah’s custom player, Wolverine Logan (yes, really), retired after many years.
+- MLB 15: The Show: Ashar’s custom player, Wolverine Logan (yes, really), retired after many years.
 This was a huge deal.
 Now his son, Wolverine Logan Jr., is her favorite.

-- Guitar Hero Live: This is something Sarah and I like to play together.
+- Guitar Hero Live: This is something Ashar and I like to play together.

 - Call of Duty: Advanced Warfare

-- The Sims 3: Chris got this for Sarah and she has absolutely adored it.
+- The Sims 3: Chris got this for Ashar and she has absolutely adored it.
 She recreated the Wolverine Logan family of MLB fame and that’s who her Sims family is based on.

 - Grand Theft Auto V

-- Destiny: Sarah got into this a couple years ago but found it really hard to play; lately, she has friends playing with her online and is really enjoying it again.
+- Destiny: Ashar got into this a couple years ago but found it really hard to play; lately, she has friends playing with her online and is really enjoying it again.

 Places, projects and other odds and ends